Madrid in 2 Days: everything you need to know

 National Museum of Anthropology| ©Zaqarbal

-Traveling to the past, and if you are one of those followers of the discovery of America and its implications in the Spanish culture, you must visit the National Museum of Anthropology, inaugurated in 1872 by King Alfonso XII.
+Travel back in time, and if you are one of those who are interested in the discovery of America and its implications for Spanish culture, you must visit the National Museum of Anthropology, inaugurated in 1872 by King Alfonso XII.

-Its facilities house a large collection of objects related to pre-Hispanic cultures and other Spanish colonies around the world, which today are the foundation of many nations.
+Its facilities house an extensive collection of objects related to pre-Hispanic cultures and other Spanish colonies around the world, which are now the foundation of many nations.

 Experience Madrid's nightlife

 Madrid's nightlife is usually intense.
-A good musical journey or alleys that await legends and ghosts await us.
+A great musical journey or alleys that hold legends and ghosts await us.

-First of all, I recommend you to enjoy a night of sevillanas and flamenco.
-For this, you have several options:
+First, I recommend enjoying a night of sevillanas and flamenco.
+To do so, you have several options:

-Another option is to go on a tour about the Spanish Inquisition, ghosts and legends.
-Madrid was the scene of one of the darkest stages of humanity: the so-called Holy Inquisition.
-A night walk through alleys and catacombs that takes you to know that ghostly and dark side through the oral stories and legends that endure from those times until today.
+Another option is to take a tour about the Spanish Inquisition, ghosts, and legends.
+Madrid was the scene of one of the darkest periods in human history: the Holy Inquisition.
+A nighttime walk through alleys and catacombs will introduce you to this ghostly and gloomy side of the city through oral accounts of stories and legends that have survived from those times to the present day.

 Buy your ticket to a flamenco show